ls-2018/etcd_cn/etcdctl/README.md

 COMPACTION discards all etcd event history prior to a given revision.
 Since etcd uses a multiversion concurrency control model, it preserves all key updates as event history.
-When the event history up to some revision is no longer needed, all superseded keys may be compacted away to reclaim storage space in the etcd backend database.
+When the event history up to some revision is no longer needed, all superseded keys may backend compacted away to reclaim storage space in the etcd backend database.

 RPC: Compact